middyjs/middy/website/docs/intro/04-early-interrupt.md

   const cacheMiddlewareBefore = async (request) => {
     cacheKey = options.calculateCacheId(request.event)
     if (options.storage.hasOwnProperty(cacheKey)) {

+      // if the value can be `undefined` use this line request.earlyResponse = options.storage[cacheKey]

       // exits early and returns the value from the cache if it's already there return options.storage[cacheKey]
     }